 Drivers and their employers keep track of schedules by logging hours.
 While these logs were once kept on paper, they are now often kept on electronic apps that correlate with GPS data.
 Drivers need to be logging what they are doing, when they are doing it, the hours on and hours off, and rest periods.

 After an accident, logged hours may become crucial evidence in a personal injury case.
 If the GPS data shows that the truck was moving, but a driver has not recorded that they were driving, it may suggest intentional deceit on the part of the driver.
 A lawyer could point to such evidence in a lawsuit to bolster an injury victim’s claim.

 An Altoona Truck Driver Fatigue Accident Lawyer Could Fight For You

 Drivers have a responsibility to rest and avoid driving while fatigued.
 If you have suffered an injury due to a driver’s negligence, an Altoona truck driver fatigue accident lawyer could work to hold that driver accountable and recover compensation on your behalf.
-Reach out to an attorney today to schedule a consultation and learn about your legal options.
+Contact us today to schedule a consultation with an Altoona truck driver fatigue accident lawyer and learn about your legal options.